-The compliance requirements for Special Tests and Provisions (other than those related to the cross-cutting aspects of ARRA) are unique to each Federal program; therefore, compliance requirements, audit objectives, and suggested audit procedures for those Special Tests and Provisions other than the audit objectives and suggested audit procedures for internal control are not included in Part 3.
+The compliance requirements for Special Tests and Provisions are unique to each Federal program; therefore, compliance requirements, audit objectives, and suggested audit procedures for those Special Tests and Provisions-other than the audit objectives and suggested audit procedures for internal control-are not included in Part 3.

-Consistent with the requirements of OMB Circular A-133, this Part includes audit objectives and suggested audit procedures to test internal control.
-However, the auditor must determine the specific procedures to test internal control on a case-by-case basis considering factors such as the non-Federal entity's internal control, the compliance requirements, the audit objectives for compliance, the auditor's assessment of control risk, and the audit requirement to test internal control as prescribed in OMB Circular A-133.
+Consistent with the requirements of OMB Circular A-133/2 CFR part 200, subpart F, Part 3 includes audit objectives and suggested audit procedures to test internal control.
+However, the auditor must determine the specific procedures to test internal control on a case-by-case basis, considering factors such as the non-Federal entity's internal control, the compliance requirements, the audit objectives for compliance, the auditor's assessment of control risk, and the audit requirement to test internal control as prescribed in OMB Circular A-133/2 CFR part 200, subpart F.